-- · dividends; - · amounts included under IRC Section 78;
+dividends;

-- subpart F income as defined in IRC Section 952; and - any item of income excluded or deducted from base income.
+- amounts included under IRC Section 78: - IRC Section 965 inclusion; - Global Intangible Low-Taxed Income (GILTI) income; - subpart F income as defined in IRC Section 952; and - any item of income excluded or deducted from base income.

 For more information on what should be included in the numerator or denominator of your sales factor, see Illinois Income Tax Regulations, Sections 100.3370 and 100.3380.